 Core Security & Compliance Features:

-• Compliance-Driven Conditional Access: Hexnode acts as a real-time gatekeeper by continuously monitoring endpoints for compliance drift, such as outdated operating systems, missing required apps, or moving outside of a defined geofence.
+- Compliance-Driven Conditional Access: Hexnode acts as a real-time gatekeeper by continuously monitoring endpoints for compliance drift, such as outdated operating systems, missing required apps, or moving outside of a defined geofence.
 It integrates directly with Identity Providers like Microsoft Entra ID.
-If a device fails a security check, Entra ID is instantly signaled to restrict access to corporate cloud resources and SaaS apps until compliance is restored.

-• Immutable Audit Trails for PCI-DSS: For highly regulated retail and frontline environments, Hexnode logs every policy application, software installation, and remote session in an immutable Activity Feed.
+- Immutable Audit Trails for PCI-DSS: Hexnode provides audit/activity reporting and compliance-monitoring records that can support compliance reviews.
 This provides the precise audit artifacts required for strict PCI-DSS compliance verification.

 Scalefusion